mpcox/IMgc/README.md

 # IMgc

 *IMgc* reads in an aligned FASTA file, and finds and returns the largest non-recombining block of DNA sequence.
 This is necessary for downstream analyses that require datasets containing no evidence of recombination. *IMgc* maximizes the amount of information (as defined by the user) in the final dataset.
-Specifically, the user can favour retention of segregating sites versus individuals.
+Specifically, the user can favor retention of segregating sites versus individuals.
 The default is equal weighting of individuals and segregating sites.

 *IMgc* was developed and reported in: